vegaprotocol/specs/user-interface/9001-DATA-data_display.md

 ### Asset name

 e.g. United states Dollar.
 Each asset has a name this should be shown (as well as symbol) in places where the user may need to distinguish one asset from another or if the symbol is ambiguous.
+Vega assets names aught to match their name on their native chain.

 ### Asset symbol

 e.g USD.
 Symbols are short codes for an asset to be used in places low on space where the user is likely to be familiar with the asset.
 Often all caps but not always, so it is important to display upper and lower case.
+Vega assets codes aught to match their name on their native chain.